PagerDuty/developer-docs/docs/app-integration-development/08-OAuth-2-Functionality.md

  `acr`       |  Authentication method used should match `acr` request parameter `iss`       |  Identifier of the token sender, and must be a plain https url `sub`       |  Identifier of the user
- `aud`       |  Expected reciever of the token which must contain a client identifier `iat`       |  Time the ID Token was issued, stated as [NumericDate](https://www.rfc-editor.org/rfc/rfc7519#section-2) values
+ `aud`       |  Expected receiver of the token which must contain a client identifier `iat`       |  Time the ID Token was issued, stated as [NumericDate](https://www.rfc-editor.org/rfc/rfc7519#section-2) values
  `auth_time` |  Time the user was last logged in without SSO `jti`       |  Unique token identifier is what was expected